albermax/innvestigate/README.md

 python setup.py test
 ```

-The library was developed and tested on a Linux platform with Python 3.5 and Cuda 9.x.
+The library was developed and tested on a Linux platform with Python 3.5, Tensorflow 1.8 and Cuda 9.x.
-Currently only Python 3.5 and the Keras Tensorflow == 1.8 backend are supported.

 ## Usage and Examples